-Course Code: MFI 851 Course Title: Securities Markets & Operations Semester: III Course Type: Elective Credits: 3 Home Program(s):MBA Batch/ AcademicYear:2020-21 admitted batch Course Leader:
+Course Code: MFI 851 Course Title: Securities Markets & Operations Semester: III Course Ty pe: Elective Credits: 3 Home Programme(s): MBA (General) Batch/AcademicYear:2020-22 Course Leader:

 This course is intended to provide a general overview of capital markets, financial instruments, and investment process.

-- To familiarize the students about SEBI and other regularities and its rules to understand the activities and procedures of Security Market and its mechanism. - To acquaint the knowledge about funds mobilized through various sources and instruments of Financial Market.
+To familiarize the students about SEBI and other regularities and its rules to understand the activities and procedures of Security Market and its mechanism and also to acquaint the knowledge about funds mobilized through various sources and instruments of Financial Market.